Urban Park with Largest Wood Fossil Collection in Asia

 Opening in late 2023, Nina Park is a unique new destination for Hong Kong, occupying around 70,000 square feet together with its facilities.
 Designed to appeal to locals and tourists alike, this remarkable collection of fossilised trees will take visitors on a journey that starts millions of years ago.

 It is rare to be able to touch and appreciate rare objects like these, but the design of Nina Park actively encourages interaction and education.
 A visit to this ‘edutainment’ park, offer a chance to learn about the special conditions that led to these tree trunks turning to stone, the amazing process of petrification that requires water, the ash from a volcano, and millions of years of patience.
-And visitors will delight at the fact that dinosaurs were these trees’ noisy neighbours whilst they were growing tall and strong.

 Let’s take a sneak peek at what awaits visitors to this first and the only one of a kind Hong Kong attraction.